 How long do Fellows stay?

 Fellows will be expected to be in residence for one or two academic semesters.
-At the Academy, Fellows find a place where they can work, interact amongst themselves and with members of the Columbia community, and generally remain free from outside obligations.
-For periods of either one or two academic semesters, the Academy provides office space and some support.
+At the Academy, Fellows are offered a place where they can work, interact amongst themselves and with members of the Columbia community, and generally remain free from outside obligations.
+For periods of either one or two academic semesters, the Academy provides office space.

 Would I be in the Academy building daily?

-Fellows are expected to be in residence for the duration of their stay at the Academy, although connections with other institutions of higher learning will be encouraged.
+Fellows are expected to be in residence for the duration of their stay at the Academy, although connections with other institutions of higher learning are encouraged.
+The weekly seminars are held on Wednesdays and Fellows' presence is requested.
 Absences for more than two days at a time should be requested from the Director.
 Fellows may not hold concurrent fellowships and are expected to dedicate their time to research while in residence.
 Any resulting publications should acknowledge the support of the Academy, as should any biographical notes published in connection with the Fellow's appearances while in residence.

 Can I apply again after having been a Fellow before?